 By going over the above questions and skills you’ll be well prepared, but here are a few more interview tips that may help:

 - Dress properly for your interview with business attire.

-- Don’t overdo your makeup or where too much perfume or cologne.
+- Don’t overdo your makeup or wear too much perfume or cologne.